AXLearn: Modular, Hardware-Agnostic Large Model Training: Motivation

 \subsection{Modularity}

-In many deep learning systems, neural network layers are implemented by subtyping: a layer inherits from some base layer, instantiates child layers as instance attributes, and implements a \texttt{forward} method that handles the layer's logic.

-To motivate the discussion, consider the changes required to replace a feed-forward network (FFN) of a Transformer architecture with a Mixture-of-Experts (MoE) layer under the subtyping paradigm.
-Taking the example from the DeepSpeed documentation~\cite{deepspeed_moe_tutorial}, one applies such a change by replacing the instance attribute for the original FFN:
+In existing ML systems, neural network layers are implemented by subtyping: a layer inherits from some base layer, instantiates child layers as instance attributes, and implements a \texttt{forward} method that handles the layer's logic.
+Consider the changes required to replace a feed-forward network (FFN) of a Transformer architecture with an MoE layer using subtyping.
+Taking the example from the DeepSpeed~\cite{deepspeed_moe_tutorial}, one applies such a change by replacing the instance attribute for the original FFN:

 At a glance, this seems like a simple 4 LoC change.
-However, consider how it's applied in practice: one would subtype \text{self.fc3}'s parent layer to apply such a change.
+However, in practice one would need to subtype \text{self.fc3}'s parent layer to apply such a change.
 This effectively reduces the problem of replacing the FFN with MoE, to the problem of replacing the parent layer with the new subtyped layer.
 By induction, it's easy to see how such a change can compound to changes to multiple modules across the subtype hierarchy.
 Indeed, this happens in practice: between DeepSpeed's QwenV2 and QwenV2 MoE implementations~\cite{deepspeed_models} over 200 LoC are required to apply the MoE layer, not accounting for the MoE layer itself---a far cry from the 4 LoC that we may have hoped.

 Conceptually, MoE is a small change---ideally, one should be able to ``swap'' the FFN directly with an MoE equivalent, without incurring the side-effects of propagating changes up to ancestors like the Transformer layer.
 In \sys, this can be achieved by exploiting the compositional nature of neural networks: by implementing the FFN and MoE layers with compatible input/output interfaces, and \textit{encapsulating} all MoE specific details within its layer implementation, we realize this ideal scenario of treating MoE as a ``drop-in'' replacement.
-Section \autoref{sec:compiler} shows how a 10-line code snippet can apply MoE to \textit{any} model in \sys, as depicted in \autoref{fig:moe}.